 10 Basic Rules of Driver Hiring

-2. Look internally – If you do need new truck drivers, recruit from within first.
+2. Look internally – If you do need new truck drivers, recruit from within as well as externally.
 Usually, there are many qualified employees available from within the company.
 These employees tend to be more loyal and productive.
 Plus, you will be able to avoid hiring an unknown quantity.

 3. Be fair and consistent – Give all prospective candidates an equal opportunity for selection.
 Prepare a job description documenting the essential functions and minimum qualifications for the position.